 BLOCK FIVE: 4:00 – 5:00

-3. How to Write and Sell Romance.
+3. Writing Romance 101 — Finding Your Way to Your Own Happily Ever After (Hampton Room).
 This session will address important topics and tips for writers of romance.

 SESSIONS END: 5:00